An early look at the top 25 college football teams for 2019

 The Orange capped their best season and earned a 10th victory under coach Dino Babers by beating West Virginia in the Camping World Bowl.
 Eric Dungey is gone, but Tommy DeVito ranked as one of the top quarterback recruits in the 2017 signing class.
 He will have help from transfers Abdul Adams (Oklahoma) at running back, and Trishton Jackson (Michigan State) at receiver.
 However, the line will require a little bit of retooling, and the defense has to restock at linebacker and replace standout tackle Chris Slayton.
 Safety Andre Cisco is one of the ACC’s top rising stars on defense.

 Injuries hit TCU hard in 2018, but coach Gary Patterson still guided this team to a 7-6 finish.
 Receiver Jalen Reagor returns, and the offensive line could return four starters.
 However, in order for the Horned Frogs to be a top 25 team, quarterback Justin Rogers has to get healthy, and Patterson has to restock the defense.
+Can graduate transfer Alex Delton compete with Rogers, Michael Collins and incoming freshman Max Duggan for the starting job under center?

 The Volunteers just missed a trip to a bowl game in coach Jeremy Pruitt's first year, and there are plenty of signs this program is headed in the right direction.
 How much improvement can this team make in 2019?
 With quarterback Jarrett Guarantano returning, and a standout recruiting class on the way, Tennessee should at least go bowling next fall.